x-s0/UpKeep/docs/patchnotes-v1.1.md

 - title bar :)

 ### Notes
-- Dark mode is planner for a future update soon.
+- Dark mode is planned for a future update.

 ---